tkhamez/neucore/backend/README.md

 #### Making yourself an admin

 Login with your EVE character to create an account.
-Then execute this command, replace the ID 1234 with your EVE character ID.
+Then execute this command, replace the ID 1 with your Neucore player ID.

 ```
-bin/console make-admin 1234
+bin/console make-admin 1
 ```

 This will add all available roles to your player account.